machito/pre-hire/code-at-octagon.md

 Continuous Integration
 --

-We are moving toward a continuos integration workflow, so its very important to have strong test, and lots of test coverage. [read more](http://en.wikipedia.org/wiki/Continuous_integration)
+We are moving toward a continuous integration workflow, so its very important to have strong test, and lots of test coverage. [read more](http://en.wikipedia.org/wiki/Continuous_integration)